Applies to: England (see guidance for Wales, Scotland, and Northern Ireland)

 Using remote working tools to avoid in-person meetings.

-Only absolutely necessary participants should physically attend meetings and should maintain social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable).
+Ensuring participants physically attend meetings only where reasonably necessary.
+Participants should maintain social distancing guidelines (2m, or 1m+ with risk mitigation where 2m is not viable).

 Avoiding transmission during meetings, for example, avoid sharing pens, documents and or other objects.

 Holding meetings outdoors whenever possible, or in rooms where there is good ventilation through open doors, windows and vents, mechanical ventilation (such as air conditioning) or a combination of both.

 Airing rooms between meetings, opening all the doors and windows as fully as possible to maximise the ventilation in the room.

 For areas where regular meetings take place, use floor signage to help people maintain social distancing.